JuliaLang/julia/doc/src/base/base.md

 `return`, `struct`, `true`, `try`, `using`, `while`.
 Those keywords are not allowed to be used as variable names.

-The follwoing two word sequences are reserved:
+The following two word sequences are reserved:
 `abstract type`, `mutable struct`, `primitive type`.
 However, you can create variables with names:
 `abstract`, `mutable`, `primitive` and `type`.

-Finally `where` is resolved contextually as a keyword in parametric method definition syntax, but creation of variable named `where` is allowed.
+Finally `where` is parsed as an infix operator for writing parametric method and type definitions.
+Also `in` and `isa` are parsed as infix operators.
+Creation of variable named `where`, `is` or `isa` is allowed though.

 ```@docs
 module